marcoaaz/chemistry_simplifier/README.md

 ## Issues and future work

 - This is a beta version that will soon be improved with user feedback
-- If you are not familiar to coding but you have proposals/ideas, you are welcome to reach out.
-Under a scientific collaboration project, I could design, implement, and trial new Cube converter software options.
+- You are welcome to reach out and share your developing ideas with me.
+Under a scientific collaboration project, I could help you design, implement, and trial new Cube converter software options.
 - I had in mind:
-  - Using Bio-Formats, the software can support many more light microscopy light microscopy [formats](https://docs.openmicroscopy.org/bio-formats/5.8.2/supported-formats.html), e.g., CZI from Zeiss [AxioScan Geo](https://www.zeiss.com/microscopy/en/products/imaging-systems/axioscan-7.html) (Zeiss Microscopy)
+  - Cloud implementation with more processing cores
-  - Implementing ray tracing using the Pipeline for optic-axis mapping (POAM) [(Acevedo Zamora et al., 2024)](https://onlinelibrary.wiley.com/doi/10.1111/jmi.13284)
+  - Trialling UMAP more extensively as it is also more computationally expensive to use a neighbour node graph model
--Support for Mac OS and Linux is out of my expertise
+- Support for Mac OS and Linux

 ## Citing Phase interpreter